Tanner Miller

 Tanner Miller is an American football offensive guard.
 He played college football for the Oregon State Beavers and the Michigan State Spartans.

-Early life and high school
+Early life

 Miller attended Valencia High School in Santa Clarita, California.
 Coming out of high school, he decided to walk-on to play for the Oregon State Beavers.

 College career

 Oregon State

 In Miller's first two seasons in 2019 and 2020, he redshirted and played in two combined games.
 In the 2021 season, he was awarded a scholarship by the Beavers.
 Miller played in all 12 games for the Beavers in 2021.
 In 2022, he appeared in 13 games where he made his first career start against Arizona State.
 During the 2023 season, Miller was named a second-team mid-season all-American.
 In 2023, Miller started all 13 games for the Beavers.
 For his performance on the season, Miller was named first-team all Pac-12 by the AP News and second team all-American by ESPN.